Tangerino/corona/README.md

 ## COVID-19 Web Service

 A simple web service, written in Python.
-Basically it reads this web page (https://www.worldometers.info/coronavirus/) parse it and shasres the information as a web service.
+Basically it reads this web page (https://www.worldometers.info/coronavirus/) parse it and shares the information as a web service.

 This software is free, do whatever you want with it.
 I'm not responsable for anything :)